Leafs join the NHL trade deadline party as Oilers and Avalanche make more moves

 “Everyone wants to win," he said.
 "I want to win every year, so I think once you get that feeling once, you just want it to happen every year and when you see other teams win it, you just kind of get jealous and frustrated.
 So yeah, we all want to win it every year.”

-And they may not be done, with buzz emerging Thursday about Nashville moving closer to getting winger Anthony Beauvillier from Chicago.
-Beauvillier has already been traded twice in the past 15 months.
+Nashville also claimed forward Jaret Anderson-Dolan off waivers from the Los Angeles Kings.
+Carolina could be making space for a big move, after the Hurricanes put goaltender Antti Raanta, defenseman Tony DeAngelo and forward Brendan Lemieux on waivers.

 Still also likely to be moved before 3 p.m.
-EST on Friday are Pittsburgh wingers Jake Guentzel and Reilly Smith, Washington center Nic Dowd and a couple of more Arizona pending free agents: defenseman Matthew Dumba and ex-Penguins forward Jason Zucker.
+EST on Friday are Pittsburgh's Jake Guentzel and Reilly Smith, New Jersey winger Tyler Toffoli, Washington center Nic Dowd and a couple of more Arizona pending free agents: defenseman Matthew Dumba and ex-Penguins forward Jason Zucker.
+The Devils are holding out Toffoli from their game Thursday night for trade-related reasons, and San Jose is doing the same with Alexander Barabanov and Anthony Duclair.

+Seattle's Jordan Eberle, who's also on an expiring contract, could also be the next to go after the Kraken sent Alexander Wennberg to the New York Rangers on Wednesday.

+“From a player standpoint, we just want to continue to win,” Eberle said.
+“From a management standpoint, it’s a little harder, right, because they’re stuck between, do we have a chance, or do we want to get rid of some pieces?
+I can’t really say anything on their behalf.
+I think I can only say as a player, we’re just focusing on winning.”

 AP NHL: https://apnews.com/hub/nhl